2 suspects arrested for conspiring to attack Baltimore power grid, officials say

 The suspects, who were identified as Sarah Beth Clendaniel, of Maryland, and Brandon Russell, of Florida, are accused of conspiring to shoot at energy substations in Norrisville, Reisterstown and Perry Hall, CBS Baltimore reported.

+Russell has a long history of ties to racist groups and Nazi beliefs, as well as past plans to attack U.S. infrastructure systems, according to a criminal complaint filed in Maryland district court last week.
+Russell is a founder of a "terroristic neo-Nazi organization" called Atomwaffen Division, according to the Southern Poverty Law Center, and federal officials say that a previous investigation into one of his former roommates — who was arrested and charged 2017 for killing two others who lived with them — revealed neo-Nazi paraphernalia, a photograph of the Oklahoma City bomber as well as explosives that belonged to him.
+In 2018, Russell was sentenced to five years in prison for having lethal bomb-making materials in his Florida apartment.

+The complaint also included a photo of a woman authorities identified as Clendaniel wearing tactical gear and holding a rifle.

-The FBI said it views the suspects as "racially or ethnically motivated extremists."
+The FBI said it views the suspects as "racially or ethnically motivated extremists," with Russell allegedly giving instructions and location details to Clandaniel, while describing the alleged plot to attack power transformers in Baltimore as "the greatest thing somebody can do.

 "The accused were not just talking, but taking steps to fulfill their threats and further their extremist goals," said Thomas Sobocinski, special agent in charge of the FBI Baltimore field office.